Linux containers are a way to build a self-contained environment that includes

 Jobs that run inside a Docker container will be almost exactly the

 same as "vanilla" HTCondor jobs.
-There are three needed additions
+There are three needed customizations

 to the submit file: one to indicate which Docker container to use, one